Private Cloud vs Public Cloud: What are the main differences?

 Technology options

-Another area to consider is the availability of the latest and greatest technologies.
-Public cloud users will always get access to the latest version of applications and systems because the cloud providers pride themselves on ensuring the roll out the newest features and options.
+Public cloud users will always get access to the latest version of applications and systems, because the cloud providers pride themselves on ensuring they roll out the newest features and options.

 Accessibility and security

-Public clouds are accessible by authorised users via the Internet, while private clouds are only accessible by authorised users located within a company’s firewall or on their corporate network.
+• Private clouds are only accessible by authorised users located within a company’s firewall or on their corporate network

 Compliance

 Since they’re located in and maintained by cloud providers, public clouds offer minimal technical control and visibility into their services.
-This makes public clouds ideal for companies that use general cloud apps and services to perform IT and business operations.

-Companies in highly regulated industries or that deal with sensitive data and information may consider using a private cloud.
-They offer more robust control, security, and visibility into their IT infrastructure so they can fine-tune their security options as needed.
 Plus, some security guidelines and laws worldwide require deep visibility into application options and data storage methods, so a private cloud offers more features to do so.

 Bandwidth and connectivity

-Public clouds depend on the public Internet for bandwidth and connectivity performance, making it a good option for companies with predictable computing needs.
-Those who require consistent and highly reliable bandwidth and performance should consider using a private cloud since it only depends on the internal number of resources using it.
-Companies can also throttle the private cloud for high-availability time periods to ensure high-priority workloads are completed as needed.
+• Those who require consistent and highly reliable bandwidth and performance, should consider using a private cloud, since it only depends on the internal number of resources using it.

-Costs (Up-front and ongoing)
+Costs (up-front and ongoing)

-The main difference here between public and private clouds is the initial cost.
-Public clouds offer flexible and cost-effective pay-as-you-go models that make it cheaper to get into the market.
-They help companies reduce spending on hardware and on-premise infrastructure since the cloud provider handles this portion of the workload.
+The pay-as-you-go public cloud model helps companies reduce spending on hardware and on-premise infrastructure, since the cloud provider handles this portion of the workload.
 That includes passing along overhead maintenance tasks and costs to the provider since it’s on them to do it all.
-Private clouds have higher up-front costs as they typically require a large, up-front investment in IT infrastructure, resources, and maintenance.

-Where the two can even out is with the total cost of ownership (TCO.)
+Where the two can even out, though, is with the total cost of ownership (TCO.)
 Public cloud customers should generally have a lower TCO if they’ve paid attention to their seat usage and overage costs and renegotiated wisely come subscription renewal time.
 If the company expands rapidly without considering the public cloud costs, things can get just as expensive as a private cloud.

 Scalability

-Public clouds can scale up or down more easily than private clouds because they have the necessary infrastructure and resources to do so efficiently.
-They’re set up to scale up or down as needed and have the proper monitoring tools and IT staff to handle it at a moment’s notice.
-A private cloud relies on the infrastructure and staff at hand, so if your company’s run out of bandwidth on the infrastructure you have, you’re stuck until you add more hardware.
+Public clouds can scale up or down more easily than private clouds, because they have the necessary infrastructure and resources to do so efficiently – they’re set up to scale as needed and have the proper monitoring tools and IT staff to handle it at a moment’s notice.

-The applications and services available in the public cloud span every kind of architecture, platform, and business need.
-With so many “as-a-Service” offerings out there, many companies will never have to own or buy infrastructure again.
-But if you’re in a highly regulated industry, are looking for more stringent control over your infrastructure, or have the money reserves to do it, a private cloud may be the option for you.
+But, if you’re in a highly regulated industry, are looking for more stringent control over your infrastructure, or have the money reserves to do it, a private cloud may be the option for you.

 Related Posts